kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Red Engine School (took a bunch of digital painting classes there, eg Character Design, Environment Design, Worldbuilding) (LA)
 - Foundation Arts (took a bunch of painting, charcoal and sight size drawing classes there; school is closed) (LA)
 - Studio Arts (took a bunch of vfx and digital 3D classes there; I took all the Modo and Vectorworks classes, Zbrush, Maya, Digital Sketching classes and learned some Typography in Illustrator).
 Got first taste of scripting.
 (LA)
-- David Simon Sculpting studio (he's awesome and runs a workshop in Rome.
+- David Simon Sculpting studio (he's awesome and runs a workshop once a year in Rome.
 A lot of art+tech people enjoy his classes!)
 (LA)
+- I also took a couple workshops with Spiderzero, who works for [Del Toro](https://en.wikipedia.org/wiki/Guillermo_del_Toro).
+He was also originally a web programmer.
 - Gnomon (took one sculpting class there) (LA)
 - I also attended a Duralene workshop at Carter Sexton in Noho (LA).
 Duralene is this awesome material that you can layer texture onto.
 I may have also taken a super sculpey class there (I forget).